 The Oregon Natural Desert Association (ONDA), concerned citizens of Central Oregon and adjacent landowners seek a federal Wilderness designation for 18,973 acres of public land currently managed as the Steelhead Falls Wilderness Study Area/Inventoried Roadless Area.
 Some of the unique values that would be permanently protected with a wilderness designation for this area include:

-Get outside: The Whychus-Deschutes has been recognized for generations as one of the best places in Central Oregon to hike, hunt, fish, camp and enjoy other low-impact recreation activities.
+Get outside: Generations of Central Oregonians have recognized Whychus-Deschutes as one of the best places in Central Oregon to hike, hunt, fish, camp and enjoy other low-impact recreation activities.
 Above all, it is a wonderful, quiet place for families to explore and experience nature together!

 See wildlife: The Middle Deschutes River and Lower Whychus Creek are world-class trout fisheries, with populations of bull trout, a threatened species under the Endangered Species Act.
 Whychus Creek was historically the most productive steelhead trout stream in the Upper Deschutes Watershed, and it is essential that this habitat be protected in order to ensure the success of our community’s efforts to reestablish this emblematic species.
 Whychus-Deschutes also provides crucial winter range for mule deer and is home to hundreds of other sensitive species of animals and plants.